Changes in Google’s SERP 2019

 Like most kinds of Google updates, they don’t roll out for everyone at the same time.
 Rather they do try them out on different users or in different situations.
 Before they eventually roll it out for the big masses.

 Google Search Field

 This update might have started to roll out at the very end of 2018.
-Since most people probably started to notice this change in the early 2019, we will consider it as an update of 2019.
+Since most people probably started to notice this change in early 2019, we will consider it as an update of 2019.

 The Google search field and search bar got a new look.
 From the rectangular box we have known for decades all of the sudden got very soft with huge round edges.
-On the result page the search bar containing the Google logo, the search field and some other bits - got sticky.
+On the result page the search bar containing the Google logo, the search field, and some other bits – got sticky.
 So even if you are scrolling down you can still see the search field glued to the top of your browser window.

 The new design is part of Google’s Material Design, which was introduced in 2014.
 The new rounded Google search field is featured on both mobile and desktop searches.

 As you probably already know Google Ads are marked up in the SERP so users will be able to tell ads apart from the organic search result.
-Looking back a decade the layout and design of Google ads has changed quite a lot.
-Back in the days up to three ads could be found on top of the search result as well as up to seven ads in the right sidebar.
+Looking back a decade the layout and design of Google ads have changed quite a lot.
+Back in the days, up to three ads could be found on top of the search result as well as up to seven ads in the right sidebar.
 These ads had a light-yellow background which made them stand out quite a bit from the organic search.

 Since then Google has done a pretty good job making the ads blend in more and more.
 The latest change which came in May 2019 was the bold, black ad label.
 Replacing the small green box with an ad displayed in the middle.
 The URLs also got their color changed, from the same green to black.